jzheng2017/OS_assignment3/project/documentation/report.md

 | dummy value (ignore):         | 549755813888                   |

 ## Remaining page faults
 It is not possible to completely remove all page faults.
 This is because of the nested for loop at line 27-31.
 We are not allowed to change this piece of code which is largely the cause of the remaining page faults.
 The for loop is 'jumping' through the array and assigning a value to it.
 The distance between these two memory locations each jump may be very big and therefore not be in memory at the time which will cause page faults.
 This happens often enough because it is jumping `SIZE * SIZE` number of times, which causes a lot of page faults.
+To fix this, a similar datastructure could be used as the one for `res` which is using a 2D array.